 Timberline HDZ is GAF’s most recognized architectural shingle.
 It features the popular LayerLock technology that improves fastening strength and helps resist wind uplift.

-Wind rating: Unlimited wind warranty when installed with the full GAF roofing system
+Wind rating: Unlimited wind warranty when installed with the full GAF roof system

-Timberline HDZ offers great durability, attractive hue blends, and strong protection in Maryland’s storm season.
+Timberline HDZ offers great durability, attractive hue blends, and strong protection for any storm season.

 GAF Timberline UHDZ

-Timberline UHDZ is the premium version of Timberline HDZ.
+Timberline UHDZ is the premium version of the Timberline HDZ roofing shingle.
 It offers a thicker profile, enhanced shadow lines, and deeper, high-definition hue blends.

-Wind rating: Unlimited wind warranty with the full system
+Wind rating: Unlimited wind warranty with the full roof system

 UHDZ is ideal for homeowners looking for a premium architectural shingle without stepping into luxury slate or shake prices.